Is Castor Oil Effective For Solving Scalp Problems?

 2. Prevents Hair Loss:

-Applying castor oil on the scalp stimulates blood circulation.
-It in turn ensures better nourishment of hair.
-Therefore, the use of castor oil for a head massage reduces or stops hair fall like magic.
-It also adds luster to your locks.
-Use the oil and say goodbye to unruly and dull hair.
-Regular use can boost your hair growth too (1).
+Applying castor oil on the scalp stimulates blood circulation, which in turn ensures better nourishment and rejuvenation of hair.
+So, a castor oil head massage may reduce and manage hair fall.
+It also makes your locks shiny and lucious.
+Use the oil and say goodbye to unruly and dull hair; regular use can boost your hair growth too (1).

 3. Prevents Scalp Infection:

 Castor oil also has anti-fungal and anti-bacterial properties.
-Its use can, therefore, protect the scalp from infections.
+Its use can therefore protect the scalp from infections and prevent itching.
 Prevention is better than cure, so do not wait to contract a scalp infection.
 Use it to keep scalp infections at bay and maintain a healthy scalp and mane (4).

 How To Use Castor Oil For Scalp?